jtjacques/mturk-manage/README.md

 To minimise the number of API calls, the interface caches the HIT and Assignment data for 5 minutes.
 If you wish to manually refresh the results, you may click the in-page refresh icon to the right of the search field and assignment filters.

 The tool loads all relevant data on each refresh, and does not paginate the results.
 When managing several hundred tasks or assignments, there may be a small delay in loading the data from the API.
-Loading activity is indicated in the top right of the console.
+Loading activity is indicated using a loading overlay and icon.
 The tool has been tested, and is functional, with in excess of 500 active tasks loaded.

 A maximum of 100 workers may be messaged at once.